ActionIQ-OSS/style-builder/README.md

 ## Options
 Style builder can also take options when building styles.
 Currently only one option is available.

-`cache`: If true, style builder will store a cache of the results from style functions, key'd off the arguments.
+`cache` (default: `true`): If true, style builder will store a cache of the results from style functions, key'd off the arguments.
 This is very useful in React if you use the pure render mixin.
 Each time you pass a computed style to a child component, it will receive the exact (===) same style object.

 For example:
 ```